 To define $\secfun^\pi$, we choose a Riemannian structure $g^Y$ on $Y$, and induce a Riemannian structure on $X$.
 Define

 where $\alpha$, $\beta\in T(X/Y)$, $\xi\in\ker P$.
 One may show that this is independent of the choice of Riemannian structure on $Y$.

 We define $T^\pi$ as follows.
 Let $\xi$, $\chi\in T(Y)$.
 Then

-\end{defn} We may define the mean curvature of the family from the second fundamental form. \begin{defn} The mean curvature $H^\pi\in\Omega^1(X)$ is a horizontal one-form defined as follows.
+\end{definition} We may define the mean curvature of the family from the second fundamental form. \begin{definition} The \emph{ mean curvature} $H^\pi\in\Omega^1(X)$ is a horizontal one-form defined as follows.
 Let $\xi\in T(X)$, and decompose $\xi$ as a sum of horizontal and vertical vectors: